-The effective interest rate of interest bearing loans as at 31 December 2014 is 3.00% to 4.25% (2013: 3.00%) per annum.
+The effective interest rate of interest bearing loans as at 31 December 2014 ranged from 3.00% to 4.25% per annum.
 The loans and advances are repayable on demand.

-As at 31 December 2014 and 31 December 2013, the Company has no exposure to foreign currency risk for the amounts owing to subsidiaries.
+As at 31 December 2014, the Company has no exposure to foreign currency risk for the amounts owing to subsidiaries.